mas-bandwidth/gafferongames/content/post/the_physics_simulation.md

 Your browser does not support the video tag.
 </video>

-To implement this effect, cubes within a certain distance of the player have a force applied towards the center of the cube.
-Note that these cubes remain physically simulated while in the katamari ball, they are not just “stuck” to the player like in the original game.
+To implement this effect cubes within a certain distance of the player have a force applied towards the center of the cube.
+These cubes remain physically simulated while in the katamari ball, they are not just “stuck” to the player like in the original game.

 This means that the cubes in the katamari are continually pushing and interacting with each other and the player cube via collision constraints.